Engee documentation

 softmax )

-Firstly, we can see that the task of our neural network is to determine to which class an object should belong.
+First, you can see that the task of our neural network is to determine which class an object should belong to.

-Our neural network does not translate two input arguments into one output variable.
+Our neural network does not convert two input arguments into one output variable.
 The number of output variables is equal to the number of classes.

-Note: the last FC layer has linear activation.
-After it is some "softmax layer ".
+Please note: the last FC layer has linear activation.
+After it there is some "softmax layer".
 Softmax is an operation on numbers, which is sometimes presented as activation.
-But the Flux
+But in the package Flux it is accepted otherwise.
+What is the essence of her operation softmax?

-Softmax translates output values of the neural network into probabilities.
-These are slightly more correct input data for the "binary cross-entropy" loess function (see below).
+Softmax translates the output values of a neural network into probabilities.
+These are slightly more correct inputs for the binary cross-entropy loss function (see below).

 target = Flux.onehotbatch( truth, [true, false] )

-Our classification task is organised so that the network returns us either [1, 0]
+Our classifier task is organized so that the network returns either [1, 0], or [0, 1].
+Why is that?

-Imagine that the neural network is supposed to return you a class number, one out of ten.
-If the neural network makes a mistake and returns 2 instead of 1, MSE will return the error (2-1)=1.
-If the neural network makes a mistake and instead of 1 returns 10, MSE will return us the error (10-1)=9, although this error is generally not a grosser error than the others.
-We need to base it on something else.
-The one hot coding allows us to get away from comparing class numbers and **compare the distribution of the network's "confidence" in one class or another.
+Imagine that a neural network should return you a class number, one out of ten.
+If the neural network is wrong and returns 2 instead of 1, MSE returns error (2-1)=1.
+If the neural network is wrong and returns 10 instead of 1, MSE returns error (10-1)=9, although this error is generally not a more serious error than all the others.
+We need to build on something else.
+Coding one hot allows you to avoid comparing class numbers and compare the distribution of network "confidence" in a particular class.

-But in the training sample the values of the output variable are still scalar: true
+But in the training sample, the values of the output variable are still scalar.: true and false.
+Function onehot translates them into vectors of two values: true in [1,0], and false on the vector [0,1].

 data = Flux.DataLoader( (noisy, target) )